The Ultimate Vegan Travel Guide

 - A vegan-friendly restaurant providing healthy breakfast, lunch, and fine dining in a cozy garden.

 - Their garden is home to century-old fig trees, making the place as the most unique restaurant in this northern island.

-Madrid Vegan Travel, V, Madrid
+Madrid Vegan Tours, V, Madrid

 - This tour company offers all kinds of services to vegan travelers in Madrid and Spain, especially Vegan Tapas Tours, Vegan Cooking Classes, and in the near future visits to an animal sanctuary in Madrid.